The Basis of Cellular Treatment

-Stem cells are the building blocks of life; they are the foundational part of every living organism.
+Cells are the building blocks of life; they are the foundational part of every living organism.
 They are able to self-renew and replicate—capable of forming any type of tissue or organ in the body.
-Uniquely, adult stem cells from one organ are able to create tissue for another organ; this is called plasticity.
+Uniquely, adult cells from one organ are able to create tissue for another organ; this is called plasticity.

 How the Alternative Treatment Works

-While there are a significantly large number of stem cells in the world, the Lung Institute only works with adult autologous stem cells.
-This means the stem cells used are coming directly from an adult patient’s own body.
-This decreases the possibility of rejection and eliminates any possible controversy associated with stem cells.
+While there are a significantly large number of cells in the world, the Lung Institute only works with adult autologous cells.
+This means the cells used are coming directly from an adult patient’s own body.
+This decreases the possibility of rejection and eliminates any possible controversy associated with cells.

 An Alternative Lung Disease Treatment